hybrid-publishing-group/publishing-school/README.md

 ### Year Zero

 Say goodbye to expensive and time-consuming legacy software applications and CMSs.
-Start your publishing workflows afresh, using technologies that employ—continuous intergration, mirco-services, real-time processing, crytographic IDs, encrypted documents, CDNs and APIs, revisioning, micro payments and evolving data structures.
+Start your publishing workflows afresh, using technologies that employ—continuous intergration, mirco-services, unix modularity, standards and platform agnostic, real-time processing, crytographic IDs, encrypted documents, CDNs and APIs, revisioning,  accessibilty, open standards, micro payments, evolving data structures, enginering excellence, UX, design thinking, agile by design and are multi-channel and multi-format.

 ### Multi-Format and Mobile-First